TrexterX17/SIEM_Splunk-Threat-Investigation/README.md

 ---

-## 📜 License

-This project is for educational and portfolio purposes.

----

 ## 🤝 Contributing

 This is a completed academic project.
 However, feedback and suggestions are welcome!
 Feel free to open an issue or submit a pull request.